Slow Cooker Rhubarb Butter

 I wrapped each one tightly in plastic wrap, then put all of them in a big freezer bag.
 A week later I took one out and popped it in the toaster oven, and it still tasted great!
 Makes a great lil snack for times when I feel a bit hungry but don’t want to bother dirtying dishes to make something on the spot.

-In a Vegan Double Rhubarb Loaf
+Vegan Double Rhubarb Loaf

 I’m not sure whether to call this a bread or a cake, it’s somewhere in between.
 It’s sweet enough to be enjoyed on its own, but not so decadent that you get sick of it after two bites.
 See the recipe here.